MrSucik/oura-clockify-sync/docs/COOLIFY_DEPLOYMENT.md

 # Coolify Deployment Guide

-This guide explains how to deploy the Oura Sleep Tracker to Coolify.
+This guide explains how to deploy the Oura Clockify Sync to Coolify.

 ## Prerequisites